 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, forward tilt, and down smash.
+- Neutral options: jab, forward tilt, and down smash.
 These are all fast, strong moves that can help Meta Knight rack up damage in a pinch.
 Rely primarily on jab and forward tilt, and use down smash sparingly.

 - Moves to avoid: side special and down special.
 Both of these attacks move Meta Knight forward, but his control of this movement is limited.
 If your amiibo uses these moves, it may self-destruct.

-- Recover exclusively with Shuttle Loop.
+- Situational moves: Shuttle Loop.
+When recovering, only use Shuttle Loop.
 Meta Knight amiibo tend to use down special to recover, which can lead to it self-destructing.
 Do not use Mach Tornado, High-Speed Drill, or Shield Piercer to recover.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.